Qarik-Group/concourse-tutorial/docs/index.md

 ## Getting Started

 1. Install [Docker](https://www.docker.com/community-edition).
 2. Install [Docker Compose](https://docs.docker.com/compose/install/#install-compose) if not included in your Docker installation.
+While Docker's Compose V2 interface is still in beta, we will continue use the old docker-compose command line in this tutorial.
+We will leave it to the reader to mentally convert `docker-compose` to `docker compose` if want to use the Compose V2 interface
 3. Deploy Concourse using Docker Compose:

     ```plain